 Remember those who rule over you, who have spoken the word of God to you, whose faith follow, considering the outcome of their conduct.
 (Heb.
 13:7)

 But this is their [our churches’] opinion, that the power of the Keys, or the power of the bishops, according to the Gospel, is a power or commandment of God, to preach the Gospel, to remit and retain sins, and to administer Sacraments.
-For with this commandment Christ sends forth His Apostles, John 20, 21 sqq., Mark 16, 15.
-(Augsburg Confession, XXVIII, Trigl. p.
+For with this commandment Christ sends forth His Apostles, John 20:21 sqq., Mark 16:15.
+(AC XXVIII, Trigl. p.
 85)

 When they offer the Word of God, when they offer the Sacraments, they offer them in the stead an place of Christ.
 Those words of Christ [Luke 10:16] teach us not to be offended by the unworthiness of the ministers.
-(Apology, VII.
-VIII, Trigl. p.
+(Ap VII/VIII, Trigl. p.
 237)

 Of Ecclesiastical Order they [our churches] teach that no one should publicly teach in the Church or administer the Sacraments unless he be regularly called.
-(Augsburg Confession, XIV, Trigl. p.
+(AC XIV, Trigl. p.
 49)

 For Christ, speaking concerning the keys adds, Matt.
-18, 19: If two or three of you shall agree on earth, etc. Therefore he grants the keys principally and immediately to the Church, just as also for this reason the Church has principally the right of calling.
-(Of the Power and Primacy of the Pope, Trigl. p.
+18:19: If two or three of you shall agree on earth, etc. Therefore he grants the keys principally and immediately to the Church, just as also for this reason the Church has principally the right of calling.
+(Tr, Trigl. p.
 511)

 Hence, wherever there is a true church, the right to elect and ordain ministers necessarily exists.
 Just as in a case of necessity even a layman absolves, and becomes the minister and pastor of another; as Augustine narrates the story of two Christians in a ship, one of whom baptized the catechumen, who after Baptism then absolved the baptizer.

 From all these things it is clear that the Church retains the right to elect and ordain ministers.
 And the wickedness and tyranny of bishops afford cause for schism and discord, [therefore, if the bishops either are heretics, or will not ordain suitable persons, the churches are in duty bound before God, according to divine law, to ordain for themselves pastors and ministers].
-(Of the Power and Primacy of the Pope, Trigl. p 523 f.)
+(Tr, Trigl. p 523 f.)

 all kinds of false doctrines that contrary to the Scripture teach, for example,